 You can now fly directly into Sihanoukville from Kuala Lumpur, Ho Chi Ming City, and Macau – The first international flights to the airport.

 The timing of the flights isn’t always that convenient, but we predict that the airport will open for further international flights in the near future.
 In particular, AirAsia, which provides the flights between Kuala Lumpur, Macau, and Sihanoukville, have opened a subsidiary company in Cambodia, suggesting that they are looking to expand their services very soon.
 The most recent announcement is a new direct flight from Bangkok (Don Mueang) to Sihanoukville.
-The new weekly flights, commencing 1st of July 2019, will operate 4 times per week and will make the journey from Bangkok to Koh Rong even easier.
+The weekly flights operate 4 times per week and make the journey from Bangkok to Koh Rong even easier.
 Read the full articles here, here, and here.

 Domestic Flights to Sihanoukville